 These are based on our past experiences working with healthcare organizations and how they've used the results from the insights derived from the survey.

-The telemedicine survey questions every healthcare organization should consider include:
+Example telemedicine satisfaction survey questions every healthcare organization should consider include:

 - Why did you choose telemedicine for your most recent visit?